-and row headings is necessary.
-Along with the human readable ASCII each table, you are given the values for the characters as they would be represented and decimal and decimal.
-The binary numbers along the top row represent the 4 low bits.
-To get the complete 8 bit number for the ASCII character, you put the lower onto the end of the high order bits.
+In figure 1.1 below you will find a table of the extended ASCII code set.
+A brief explanation of the column and row headings is necessary.
+Along with the human readable ASCII characters in the table, you are given the values for the characters as they would be represented in binary, hexadecimal and decimal.
+The binary numbers along the top row represent the 4 low order bits for the characters below.
+The first column of binary numbers along the left are the 4 high order bits.
+To get the complete 8 bit number for the ASCII character, you put the lower order bits onto the end of the high order bits.
 For example, find the lower case letter 'k' in set.

-Over to the left of the 'k' and write down the 4 binary numbers for it's row.
-Now and write the binary digits for it's column.
-If you place the first 4 bits of the second set of 4 bits you wrote down, you should end up with a binary number of 1101001'.
+Go all the way over to the left of the 'k' and write down the 4 binary numbers for it's row.
+Now go all the way up from 'k' and write the binary digits for it's column.
+If you place the first 4 bits in front of the second set of 4 bits you wrote down, you should end up with a binary number of '01101001'.
 That binary number is the combination of bits a computer uses to represent the lower case 'k'.
 At least when the computer knows to use the ASCII code set.